Eisenmonoxid/S7Patcher/README.md

 ---
 ## Usage
 Simply drag&drop your game executable (Settlers7R.exe) onto the S7Patcher application.
-Look in your installation folder.
 The S7Patcher has only been tested on the Steam Gold Edition, it may or may not work on other versions.

 *Find the Settlers7R.exe here:*
 ```